 Purpose of the MTW Standard Agreement

-The Standard Agreement was executed in 2008 by 29 MTW Agencies and HUD in order to:
+The Standard Agreement has been executed by 39 MTW Agencies and HUD in order to:

 - Reduce confusion for MTW agencies by providing consistent, clear, and standardized language;